10 Most Expensive Luxury Hotels in the World

 The wow-factor is left to Mother Nature at The Boulders, and it's just as well, as no man-made decor could possibly compete with the resort's surreal 12-million-year-old rock formations.
 Spanning 1,300 acres of the Sonoran Desert, the massive spa compound promises the ultimate in natural rejuvenation treatments, and the two golf courses are world class.
 There's also an über private gated Villa Retreat for celebs seeking anonymity.
 Hotel spokesperson Deborah Bridges says, "Our clientele is among the wealthiest in the world, but we're not allowed to talk about who our VIP guests are until they're dead."
 That says it all.

 9. CuisinArt Golf Resort & Spa, Anguilla

 Brought to you by the same folks that created the famous food processor, CuisinArt Golf Resort & Spa was originally built as a tropical playground for its owner, but later expanded to include guests.
-Luxury guest rooms and Moorish-inspired villas dot the massive grounds cresting Anguilla’s world class beaches.
-The resort’s Venus Spa & Fitness complex has been rejuvenated to the tune of ten million dollars, and they have just acquired a $50 million dollar Greg Norman-designed golf course next door.
+Luxury guest rooms and Moorish-inspired villas dot the massive grounds cresting Anguilla's world class beaches.
+The resort's Venus Spa & Fitness complex was rejuvenated to the tune of $10 million dollars, and the property also boasts a $50 million dollar, Greg Norman-designed golf course next door.
 This luxe hideaway is very popular among celebrities seeking barefoot luxury far from the spotlight.

 10. Marquis Los Cabos, Los Cabos